Middlesex County NJ DWI/DUI Defense Lawyer

 - A fine between $250 and $400

 - Detainment for 12 to 48 hours in classes as required by the Intoxicated Driver Resource Center

 In addition, convicted drivers face a substantial increase in insurance premiums, other costs, and an assessment for alcohol or substance abuse.
-For a second offense, the potential fine increases up to $1,000, the term of imprisonment can extend to 90 days, the driver is required to perform 30 hours of community service, and the driver loses driving privileges for two years.
+For a second offense, the potential fine increases up to $1,000, the term of imprisonment can extend to 90 days, the driver is required to perform 30 hours of community service, and the driver loses driving privileges for at least one year, up to two years.